 Whilst PRINCE2 and Scrum appear to map to each other reasonably well at a process and artefact level, they are full of conflict at an organisational design level – especially when the full authorities of the Scrum roles are respected.
 Specific examples include the following.

 PRINCE2 Agile requires a “team manager or equivalent who is ultimately accountable for the delivery of a team’s products”.
 This breaks the ability to have the team accountable for its own delivery as required in Scrum.
 As the Scrum Guide says: “accountability belongs to the Development Team as a whole”.
 It also sets up an environment likely to result in a “work group” rather than a genuine “team”.

 Conflicting approach to project management

 PRINCE2 Agile requires a Project Manager role.
-This breaks the ability for the full Scrum Team (Product Owner, Development Team, ScrumMaster) to share the activities of a project management.
-Through a modelling exercise, I have had thousands of CSM course participants come to their own conclusion that adding a Project Manager role to what is managed with Scrum would lead to close to 100% overlap with the fully-fledged Scrum roles.
+This breaks the ability for the full Scrum Team (Product Owner, Development Team, ScrumMaster) to share the activities of project management.
+Through a modelling exercise, I have had thousands of CSM training participants come to their own conclusion that adding a Project Manager role to what is managed with Scrum would lead to close to 100% overlap with the fully-fledged Scrum roles.